arw180/jsonresume-theme-compact/README.md

     you enter a network with no corresponding font-awesome icon, it will not be displayed properly.
 You can see the networks that are supported by browsing the [font-awesome icons](http://fortawesome.github.io/Font-Awesome/icons/).
+ * PDF generation via ```resume export``` doesn't quite work with this theme.
+For creating a PDF version using this theme, try manually saving the html version via Chrome